matkoniecz/quick-beautiful/README.md

 Some of them have extensive explanations making the useful on their own for the beginner.

-Note that it is not list of tutorials - I am rather looking for lists of interesting project ideas, doable by a beginners.
+Note that it is not list of tutorials - I am rather looking for lists of interesting project ideas.
+I is necessary that this projects are doable by a beginners (with a help from a tutor or on their own) and give impressive results.

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/)